New Twitch API Guide

 The header differs, depending on whether you use the new Twitch API or Twitch API v5.
 See Sending User Access and App Access Tokens (in the Authentication Guide).

-For insight into the platform, the new Twitch API has a public status page.
-You will find aggregate information about service health and any incidents related to the platform.
+The new Twitch API has a public status page.
+You will find aggregate information about service health and incidents.
 You can subscribe to this page, to get automated alerts around this data.